hexa-org/policy/specs/IDQL-core-specification.md

 ### 3.2 How Policy Is Deployed

-In practice, a Policy Gateway system maps IDQL Policy to each platform and its native policy system.
+In practice, a Policy Gateway (e.g. [Hexa](https://github.com/idql-org/hexa)) system maps IDQL Policy to each platform and its native policy system.
-In different cloud native environments, policy decision and enforcement may occur using different models.
+In different cloud native environments, policy decision and enforcement may occur using different models and methods.
 Policy deployment, processing and enforcement may be local to the asset (e.g. using the [Open Poilicy Agent sidecar pattern](https://www.openpolicyagent.org/docs/latest/integration/#comparison)), delivered through a shared service Policy Decision Point (PDP), or handled directly through a platform's administrative interfaces, or other method.
 As a declarative policy system, it is assumed that the policy administrative gateway